-Approximately 6,000m of the Resource Definition drill program has been undertaken to date.
-The RC and diamond drill program is designed to infill and extend the identified mineralisation, demonstrate the scale of the mineralised systems, and to better understand the controls on mineralisation over both Areas A and D. The program is aimed to be completed within this current field season, ending late June early July.
+Approximately 9,000m of the Resource Definition drill program has been undertaken to date.
+The RC rig has been demobilised from site and there are two diamond drill rigs drilling on site with the aim of completing the program by mid July.
+The drill program is designed to infill and extend the identified mineralisation, demonstrate the scale of the mineralised systems, and to better understand the controls on mineralisation over both Areas A and D.